Nathan-Amiri/Orb/README.md

 Input data: PlayerInput OR EnemyAIInput > InputRelay > Player Sensor data: PlayerSensor > SensorRelay > Player

-EnemyAIs are identical to Players, except that they contain an EnemyAIInput script rather than a PlayerInput script
+EnemyAI objects are identical to Player objects, except that they contain an EnemyAIInput component rather than a PlayerInput component.
+Their behavior is governed by this EnemyAIInput class